Standardized Testing

 9th Grade

-- Students are creating a foundation for future testing.
+- Students are creating a foundation for future testing via a commitment to their academic studies at NMH.

 10th Grade

 - Students take the PSAT in October.
-NMH registers students; parents/students do not register themselves.
+NMH registers students; families/students do not register themselves.

 11th Grade

-- Students are required to take the PSAT in October.
-NMH registers students; parents/students do not register themselves.
+- Students are not required to take the PSAT in October, but many do.
+NMH registers students; families/students do not register themselves.
+To opt out, students must complete a form after speaking with family members/their college counselor.

-- Most students take the SAT and ACT in the winter and again in spring.
+- Most students take the SAT or ACT in the winter and again in the spring.
 NMH offers a limited number of test dates.
-For weekend SAT tests, students register through the SAT website.
-For midweek “School Day” SAT tests, students register through the school.
+For weekend SATs, students register through the SAT website.
+For midweek “School Day” SATs, students register through the school.
 For the ACT, students register themselves and use the NMH code.

-- Non-native English speakers must take the TOEFL or Duolingo.
-We recommend doing this before the start of senior year.
-NMH does not administer either exam.
-If students take the TOEFL, they should do so during the summer before senior year.
-The Duolingo exam can be done on a personal computer.
+- Non-native English speakers are encouraged to take the TOEFL, IELTS, or Duolingo.
+We recommend doing this before the start or just at the start of senior year.
+NMH does not administer these exams.

 - Continue test preparation during 11th grade and the summer between 11th and 12th grade.